Operational Runbook: Using Cycles Runtime Events

 budget.debt_incurredevents over the last 24h to understand how debt accumulated. - Decide: pay down debt or raise the limit.
 If the overrun reflects legitimate growth, raise

 overdraft_limitvia admin API.
-If it reflects estimation drift or a runaway, repay debt via REPAY_DEBT funding operation. - Watch for
+If it reflects estimation drift or a runaway, repay debt via REPAY_DEBT funding operation. - Confirm recovery from current state.
+Query the balance until

 Root cause patterns: